NachtaktiverHalbaffe/Autonomous-Ape/src/sopias4_framework/doc/source/installation.md

 After you have installed ROS2, you can follow the installation of the development container.
 ## Installing ROS2 and necessary applications
 ### Recommended: Running in Docker using Dev Containers (Visual Studio Code)
+#### Windows
+1. Install WSL2:
+      - Open Powershell (or Terminal) as administrator
+      - Run command `wsl --install`.
+This installs a Ubuntu-Subsystem
+      - In pure Windows fashion, restart your computer
+      - After the restart, a terminal should open a window and complete installation.
+You should be prompted to enter credentials for the new user.
+It doesnt matter, but make sure you can remember them as you can need them in the future
+2. Enable Hyper-V:
+  - Run `enabele_hyperv.bat` as an administrator by right clicking on it and choosing "run as administrator"
+  - Restart computer
+3. Bridge the network inside to WSL2:
+  - Open Hyper-V Manager as administrator
+  - On the right hand under "Actions" choose "Manager for virtual switches"
+  - Select the `wsl` adapter
+  - Choose "External network" and choose the network adapter you want to use e.g. your wifi adapter.
+Hit apply.
+A error can appear, often this can be fixed by clicking abort and retrying the whole operation
+4. Configure network inside WSL2:
+  - Open WSL2: Usually you can find it if you search for Ubuntu in the windows search and open it
+  - Run following commands inside of it:
+    ```Bash
+    sudo ip addr flush dev eth0
+    sudo dhclient eth0
+    ```
+  - From step 3. until now you have to repeat every time you restart your computer and/or WSL2
+  - Run `sudo nano /etc/resolv.conf` and replace the nameserver with following IP-Adress: `129.69.252.252`
+  - Run `sudo nano /etc/wsl.conf` and change the file so it looks like the following:
+    ```Bash
+    [boot]
+    systemd=true

+    [network]
+    generateResolvConf=false
+    ```

+#### Linux
 Using Visual Studio Code and Docker Containers will enable you to run your favorite ROS 2 Distribution without the necessity to change your operating system or use a virtual machine.
 This workspace provides a nearly finished configuration, but if you want to replicate it by your own (with a little different configuration) a tutorial can be found here: [https://docs.ros.org/en/iron/How-To-Guides/Setup-ROS-2-with-VSCode-and-Docker-Container.html](https://docs.ros.org/en/iron/How-To-Guides/Setup-ROS-2-with-VSCode-and-Docker-Container.html)

 If you want to use the pre-configured Dev Container, then the configuration is found in `.devcontainer/`.
 This also installs all required packages automatically on setup.
 However, a few steps are still needed: